-- Senn High School Magnet Program in the Arts (“Senn Arts”) offers a sequence of coursework in music, theatre and visual arts that promotes depth and technique development in the arts.
+- Senn High School Magnet Program in the Arts (“Senn Arts”) offers a sequence of coursework in music, dance, theatre and visual arts that promotes depth and technique development in the arts.
 Admissions requirements include an audition/portfolio review.

 - Curie Metro High School offers rigorous study and studio experiences in dance, music and visual arts.
 Admissions requirements include an audition/portfolio review as of SY2018-19.